Yelp/paasta/docs/source/isolation.rst

 master to run a task on the agent.
 The details of the 'acceptance' include a detail of the task to be run, and the 'executor' used to run the task.

-By default, Yelp uses the 'Docker' executor everywhere.
+By default, PaaSTA uses the 'Docker' executor everywhere.
 This means that *all* tasks launched by Marathon and Chronos are done so with a Docker container.

 How Tasks are isolated from eachother.